 What is lichen sclerosus?

-Lichen sclerosus is a long-term skin condition.
+Lichen sclerosus is a long-term (chronic) skin condition.
 It causes the skin to become thin, white, and wrinkly.
-Lichen sclerosus is most common in women who have gone through menopause.
-It can also happen in men and children, and women who have not gone through menopause.
+Lichen sclerosus may occur at any age but is most common in women older than age 50.
+It can also happen in men and children, and women younger than age 50.

 Skin has several layers.
-The outermost layer is the epidermis.
+The outer layer is the epidermis.
 Under this is the dermis.
 The dermis contains blood vessels, nerve endings, hair roots, and sweat glands.
 With lichen sclerosus, the epidermis may become thin.
 Inflammatory cells invade the dermis.
-It may swell and have broken blood vessels.
+This may cause swelling and broken blood vessels.
 Stretchy fibers in the skin (elastic and collagen) may break.
 All of this can lead to symptoms such as itching, pain, and blisters.

 What causes lichen sclerosus?

-Researchers are still working to understand what causes lichen sclerosus.
-It runs in families, so researchers think that certain genes may play a role.
-It does not appear to be contagious, so you can’t catch it from another person.
+Experts are still working to understand what causes lichen sclerosus.
+It runs in families, so experts think that certain genes may play a role.
+It does not seem to be contagious.
+So you can’t catch it from another person.
 Some factors that may lead to the condition are:

 - Problems with your immune system

 - Hormonal imbalances, especially with estrogen

 - Past skin damage